-It’s no secret that childcare workers can be found practically everywhere.
-From daycares and schools to the homes of families.
+It’s no secret that childcare workers have a lot of employment opportunities: From daycares and schools to the homes of families.
 There will always be a need for those who work with children — and even more so now.

 Ongoing labor shortages across the country are finally forcing public employers to overlook their compensation packages.
 At the same time, parents are increasingly willing to pay top dollar for skilled private tutoring as many maintain the pandemic-adopted practice of “learning pods” — educating their children in small groups with private tutors.

-The bottom line: whether you’re looking for a live-in nanny job or a new position as a K12 educator, the timing is great.
+The bottom line: whether you’re looking for a live-in nanny job or a new daycare position, the timing is great.
 All you need to do is give your job application package a quick refresh.
-To help you with that, we’ve prepped this list of must-add skills for a childcare worker’s resume.
+To help you with that, we’ve prepped this list of must-add childcare skills for a resume.

-4 Groups of Childcare Skills to Swipe For Your Resume
+5 Groups Of Childcare Skills To Use On Your Resume

-When it comes to analyzing candidates’ resumes, employers especially pay attention to certain core competencies — communication, instructional, soft, and administrative skills.
+When it comes to analyzing daycare teacher resumes, employers especially pay attention to certain core competencies — communication, instructional, and administrative skills.
+Most will be looking for childcare experience examples that also demonstrate your soft skills and personality.

 Depending on the role, you may find yourself working with children as young as a couple of months to as old as their early teens.
 As many will see, children of any age communicate in vastly different ways from adults, and negotiating with them is a separate art.